wy000000/BsvBitcoinBlockChain/README.md

 Ver 1.2.6.
 This is a fork of BitcoinBlockChain (Author: Ladislau Molnar).
 Version check is disabled.
 Stylecop requirement is removed.

-A BSV bitcoin blockchain parser (also works for BTC and BCH).

 BitcoinSV.
 BSV.